openbmc/phosphor-time-manager/README.md

 * TimeOwner
    * BMC: BMC owns the time and can set the time.
    * HOST: Host owns the time and can set the time.
-   * SPLIT: BMC and Host owns separate time.
+   * SPLIT: BMC and Host own separate time.
    * BOTH: Both BMC and Host can set the time.

 A summary of which cases the time can be set on BMC or HOST: